BIP-42: A finite monetary supply for Bitcoin

 Slides (Google Slides) Slides (PDF)

-All text and images in this work are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License Creative Commons License
+Creative Commons License Text and images on this page are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License

 Next